Medical Assistants

 - Other facilities

-The distinctions between MAs and licensed clinical roles like registered nurses relate to differences in educational requirements, scopes of practice, and licensing.
 For example, while RNs obtain state nursing licensure, MAs are not licensed though some obtain national certification.
 Both roles collaborate in patient care delivery.

 What Skills Does a Medical Assistant Require?